Leading the way in how healthcare services are delivered across the UK.

 In March, Care UK launches its first treatment centre in London.
 North East London NHS Treatment Centre provides extra capacity and choice in healthcare for the one million people living in the local area.
-This year also sees us acquire Mercury Health, and we’re appointed as preferred provider for North West CATS.

 We’re commissioned to deliver primary care services in Newcastle, London, Luton, and Barking and Dagenham.
 We also achieve another ‘first’ as we open our first GP practice and walk-in centre (in Dagenham).

 This year sees us entering the primary care market, by winning a GP out-of-hours contract in south east Essex.